Sharing with the vulnerable is the topic of our lesson today. The text for this study is from the book of James and the book of Exodus.

 How did you feel?
 How did the people react to you?

-God told Moses to tell the Israelites that they should in no way exploit the widow or an orphan.
+God told Moses to tell the Israelites that they should in no way exploit widows or orphans.
 He would hear their cry, and His anger would blaze against them.
 The widow and the fatherless

 child were the community's weakest and most vulnerable members.
 They were not to take advantage of them but to share with the vulnerable.